is a Human Powered Eco-Tour business located within Picayune Strand

 in Southwest Florida.

-Dry sand, wet sand, rocks, soft gravel, hard gravel, grass, logs and
+Dry sand, wet sand, rocks, soft gravel, hard gravel, grass, vines,

-to recent past as well as current weather, traffic, humidity and water
+significantly in accordance to recent past as well as current weather,

 levels, and it's sometimes hard to predict the right tires or even the best